Professional partnerships: Profit sharing fundamentalsJan 20, 2020

 Particularly in law firms, partners’ toenails curl up when they hear terms such as “balanced scorecard” or “multi-criteria framework”.
 Yet in the end, to achieve any purpose, the firm must consider a myriad of contributions that each partner must make to the business – there is no other way.

 Clients often ask me which is my preferred species.
 It is this multi-factor meritocracy, simply because it allows for the most constructive discussion with partners and is the only model that is truly scalable – most other reward types on my list eventually become inhibitors to growth in partner numbers.
-As firms grow, on a a balanced meritocratic model enables execution around a common purpose and required behaviors to get there.
+As firms grow, a balanced meritocratic model enables execution around a common purpose and required behaviors to get there.

 There are other benefits.
 A balanced meritocracy allows some partners to take on different roles in the firm that aren’t 100% client-producing.
 This is important as the firm grows.